 WELCOME TO NEXTGEN CM/ECF

-The Northern District will implement the NextGen CM/ECF system on October 25, 2021.
+The Northern District of California implemented the NextGen CM/ECF system on October 25, 2021.
 ACTION IS REQUIRED.
 Current CM/ECF users must follow the instructions below to continue electronically filing after October 25, 2021.

 CAND NextGen Go-Live Date: Monday, October 25, 2021

-On October 25, 2021, the Northern District will adopt the NextGen CM/ECF system.
+On October 25, 2021, the Northern District of California adopted the NextGen CM/ECF system.
 Registered e-filers must take steps now in order to continue to file electronically in the Northern District after that date.

-Prior to the court’s adoption of NextGen, attorneys and pro se e-filers have been required to maintain a separate CM/ECF account for each court in which the attorney or party is a registered e-filer, in addition to a PACER account.
-NextGen CM/ECF will simplify that process by combining CM/ECF and PACER accounts into a single “Central Sign-On” account.
-E-filers will no longer need a separate CM/ECF account for each NextGen court.
+Prior to the court’s adoption of NextGen, attorneys and pro se e-filers were required to maintain a separate CM/ECF account for each court in which the attorney or party was a registered e-filer, in addition to a PACER account.
+NextGen CM/ECF simplifies that process by combining CM/ECF and PACER accounts into a single “Central Sign-On” account.
+E-filers no longer need a separate CM/ECF account for each NextGen court.
 The Central Sign-On account will permit e-filers to view documents through PACER, as well as electronically file documents in each NextGen court (district, bankruptcy, and appellate) where the attorney or party is a registered e-filer.